open-traffic-generator/otg-examples/clab/rtbh/README.md

 ## Prerequisites

 * Linux host or VM with sudo permissions and Docker support.
 See [some ready-to-use options below](#options-for-linux-vm-deployment-for-containerlab)
-* `git` - how to install depends on your Linux distro.
+* `git` and `build-essential` packages - how to install depends on your Linux distribution
 * [Docker](https://docs.docker.com/engine/install/)
 * [Containerlab](https://containerlab.dev/install/)
 * Access to the Linux host from your computer over TCP ports 22 (SSH), 8008 (DDoS Protect Dashboard) and 8080 (Graphite topology visualization)